boldbi/bold-bi-docs/docs/resource-migration/migrate-dashboards-offline/download-dashboards.md

 	![Share Permission](/static/assets/resource-migration/migrate-dashboards-offline/images/share-permission.png)

-2. Select the download permission access and search for the users or groups in the search box and click the `Share` button to provide the download permission for that dashboard.
+2. Select the download permission access and search for the users or groups in the search box, then click the `Share` button to provide the download permission for that dashboard.

 	![Add Permission](/static/assets/resource-migration/migrate-dashboards-offline/images/add-permission.png#width=55%)